 - One issue frequently arises with CNC processing plastic quick prototypes is broken, cracked, chipped, or scratched products.
 So, if the knife speed is off, all the effort and work is for naught.
 This is because domestic plastic material providers are incredibly diverse.
 So, when processing, you must run a short trial time, and if you are not in a rush, different batches of material must be trialed!
 To avoid the difficulty, another option is to switch suppliers.

 - Another common issue is the knife you choose.
 You should not use metal tools to process quick plastic prototypes during this process.
-Because the hardness of different materials varies, for example, nylon material processing differs from metal processing, resulting in a knife down and debris flying.
+Material hardness variations, like nylon versus metal, result in differing processing techniques, potentially causing debris and tool damage.

 - The layout of processing methods should also be based on the coarse and fine principle.
-First, organize for heavy cutting and rough machining to remove the machining allowance on the blank, and then arrange for the content’s processing accuracy requirements to be low.
+First, organize heavy cutting and rough machining to remove the machining allowance on the blank.
+Then, prioritize low processing accuracy requirements for the content.

 - You may also need to employ a high flow of cooling to decrease the impact of a significant amount of heat created during the machining operation.
 This increases the tool’s durability and reduces the need to actively use the extensive flow cooling approach.